whamcloud/Online-Help/docs/Install_Guide/guide.md

 =====================================

-After Intel® EE for Lustre\* software is installed, point your web browser to the Intel® Manager for Lustre\* dashboard.
+After Intel® EE for Lustre\* software is installed, point your web browser to the Manager for Lustre\* dashboard.
 Use Chrome\* or Firefox\*.

-For complete instructions on adding servers, configuring LNET, assigning primary and failover servers, configuring PDUs or IPMI, and creating a Lustre file system, see the Intel® Manager for Lustre\* online Help.
+For complete instructions on adding servers, configuring LNET, assigning primary and failover servers, configuring PDUs or IPMI, and creating a Lustre file system, see the Manager for Lustre\* online Help.

 Adding Storage Servers to a Lustre File System
 ----------------------------------------------

-Adding a storage server consists of identifying that server to Intel® Manager for Lustre\* software, using either the manager GUI or the Intel® Manager for Lustre\* command line interface.
-A server can be added to an existing file system that was previously discovered and is visible to Intel® Manager for Lustre\* software in monitor-only mode, or a server can be added to a managed, HA file system created using Intel® Manager for Lustre\* software.
+Adding a storage server consists of identifying that server to Intel® Manager for Lustre\* software, using either the manager GUI or the Manager for Lustre\* command line interface.
+A server can be added to an existing file system that was previously discovered and is visible to Manager for Lustre\* software in monitor-only mode, or a server can be added to a managed, HA file system created using Manager for Lustre\* software.

-For managed, HA file systems, when the server is identified, the Intel® Manager for Lustre\* agent, Intel® EE for Lustre\* software, and specific dependencies (e.g. for Corosync and Pacemaker) are automatically deployed to the new storage server.
+For managed, HA file systems, when the server is identified, the Manager for Lustre\* agent, Intel® EE for Lustre\* software, and specific dependencies (e.g. for Corosync and Pacemaker) are automatically deployed to the new storage server.
 This simplifies software installation and avoids possible errors.